-Friars Primary School and Nursery values all of its pupils and their attendance.

-As set out in this policy, we will work with all families within our school to identify the reasons for poor attendance and try to resolve any difficulties.
+Friars Primary School and Nursery values all its pupils.
+As set out in this policy, we will work with families to identify the reasons for poor attendance and try to resolve any difficulties.
 The school recognises that attendance is a matter for the whole school community.